 Now, I know, you’re thinking—wait!
 GPS is a mapping service and it works by itself.
 I definitely will NOT need math when I’m using GPS.

-Well, turns out, when you take a long road trip there are things like wrecks, batteries that die, and just straight getting lost that can confuse both you and your onboard GPS to such a degree that you need to do your own recalculating.
+Well, it turns out, when you take a long road trip there are things like wrecks, batteries that die, and just straight getting lost that can confuse both you and your onboard GPS to such a degree that you need to do your own recalculating.

 Will you be able to get yourself to your desired destination if the GPS goes out?